NVIDIA-Medtech/NV-Reason-CXR/README.md

 Inspired by reasoning-first training (DeepSeek-R1 and Open-R1), our approach combines a radiologist-style supervised fine-tuning (SFT) warm start with GRPO reinforcement learning (RL) and verifiable rewards defined over a list of chest X-ray abnormalities.

 We enlisted several experienced radiologists to annotate their internal reasoning while reading chest X-ray cases.
 To support this, we developed an internal web platform that makes thought capture as seamless as possible.
 The platform provides automated voice recording, transcription, error correction, and optional translation into English.
 We used both the collected human reasoning data and synthetic reasoning data for training with SFT, as well as abnormality list only (from MIMIC-CXR) for GRPO training.
-The details of the data collection and model training will be available in associated paper soon.

 In an expert reader study, AI-assisted reasoning increased confidence, supported targeted error auditing, and reduced time to finalize reports—particularly for abnormal cases.
 On out-of-distribution (OOD) evaluation using the CheXpert test set, the model attains competitive multi-label classification while providing faithful rationales.